The 12 Hallmarks of Aging in Dogs, Explained

 NAD: the Spendable Currency of Repair

-What this looks like at home is often a dog that has energy for one thing at a time.
-A senior dog might manage a walk or a training session, but not both on the same day without a longer recovery period.
-Some dogs also become more sensitive to schedule changes, like guests visiting or a missed nap.
-These patterns are useful because they can be tracked and discussed with a veterinarian alongside pain control, sleep quality, and diet.
+At home this looks like a dog with energy for one thing at a time, a walk or a training session, but not both on the same day without a longer recovery.
+Some dogs grow more sensitive to schedule changes, like guests or a missed nap.
+These patterns are useful because they can be tracked and discussed with a vet alongside pain control, sleep quality, and diet. (see our Dog Life Stages →)

 Why DNA Repair Can Create NAD Bankruptcy